ethereum/ethereum-org-website/src/content/defi/index.md

 Decentralized insurance aims to make insurance cheaper, faster to pay out, and more transparent.
 With more automation, coverage is more affordable and pay-outs are a lot quicker.
 The data used to decide on your claim is completely transparent.

 Ethereum products, like any software, can suffer from bugs and exploits.
 So right now a lot of insurance products in the space focus on protecting their users against loss of funds.
-However there are projects starting to build out cover for everything life can throw at us.
+However there are projects starting to build out coverage for everything life can throw at us.
 A good example of this is Etherisc's Crop cover which aims to [protect smallhold farmers in Kenya against droughts and flooding](https://blog.etherisc.com/etherisc-teams-up-with-chainlink-to-deliver-crop-insurance-in-kenya-137e433c29dc).
 Decentralized insurance can provide cheaper cover for farmers who are often priced out of traditional insurance.

 <ButtonLink to="/dapps/?category=finance">See insurance dapps</ButtonLink>